anil-appface/go-mailservice/README.md

 ## 2. Middleware

 Out of the box Gin web framework allows you to add the middleware function.
-In this project, I have used that functionality to add the logging, very basic <code>x-api-key</code> header authentication to validate the requests incoming.
+In this project, Middleware functionality has been added for logging & very basic <code>x-api-key</code> header authentication to validate the requests incoming.

 ## 3. Frameworks